m-yordanov/InternProjects/README.md

 Before deploying:

-- [ ] Update application configuration
+- [ ] Create a local `.env` file.
-- [ ] Build Docker image successfully
+- [ ] Configure a secure SQL Server password.
-- [ ] Test container locally
+- [ ] Build the Docker images successfully.
-- [ ] Verify database connectivity
+- [ ] Verify the SQL Server container is healthy.
-- [ ] Check application logs
+- [ ] Confirm the application is accessible at `http://localhost:8080`.
-- [ ] Deploy using Docker Compose or container orchestration
+- [ ] Review the application logs for any startup errors.